-Appendix A Schedule for Current and Upcoming Projects
+Appendix A Schedule for Current and Upcoming Projects Appendix B Revised Quarterly SSO Report, 2nd Quarter of 2023

 Introduction

 On March 12, 2009, the Metropolitan Government of Nashville and Davidson County, Tennessee (Metro), entered into a Consent Decree with the United States and the State of Tennessee.
 To fulfill the reporting requirements defined in Section XIX.A. of the Consent Decree, Metro has prepared this Quarterly Progress Report that includes the following information: